renlulu/ParseProject/SocialPay/project.md

 ---
+name: SocialPay
-name: SocialPaydescription: SocialPay is a platform for companies to market and incentivise users for promoting their campaigns
+description: SocialPay is a platform for companies to market and incentivise users for promoting their campaigns
 logo: Yes
 categories: App, Dapp
 status: Live